Ridesharing Driver

 How to use less data as a driver

-There isn’t much you can do to reduce the data usage of the Uber and Lyft apps, but you can reduce data usage on the other apps you use.
+There isn’t much you can do to reduce the data usage of the Uber and Lyft apps, but you can reduce data usage on the other apps you use while you drive.

 Map and music apps are the biggest data hogs.
 For mapping apps like Google maps, download the map for any area that you drive in.
 That allows you to navigate without using data.